Frequently Asked Questions about the Cross-Servicing Program for Federal Agencies

 - Debts that will be disposed of later than 1 year under an asset sales program, and that is on a schedule established by the agency and approved by the Director of the Office of Management and Budget (OMB).

-- Debts that have been referred to one of Fiscal Service’s private collection contractors for collection for a period time determined by Fiscal Service.
+- Debts referred to one of Fiscal Service’s private collection contractors for collection for a period time determined by Fiscal Service.

-- Debts that have been referred to a Treasury-designated debt collection center with the consent of Fiscal Service and for a period of time determined by Fiscal Service.
+- Debts referred to a Treasury-designated debt collection center with the consent of Fiscal Service and for a period determined by Fiscal Service.

 - Debts that will be collected by an agency through internal offset if that offset is enough to collect the debt within 3 years of time the debt first became delinquent.

-- Debts exempted by the Secretary of Treasury
+- Debts exempted by the Secretary of the Treasury.

 A debt is “in litigation” if: